Adam-Color/AppUsageGUI/README.md

 3. If previous sessions are detected, you will be prompted to continue from a previous session or start a new one

-5. The script will display the tracked runtime in real-time.
+5. AppUsageGUI will display the tracked runtime in real-time.
 To stop tracking, close the tracked application.

 6. After fully quitting the tracked application, you will be prompted to save the data

+## Contributing

+Contributions are welcome and needed!
+Here is a TODO list:

+1. Someone to build the application into cross-platform executables (exe, dmg, etc.)

+2. Adding user-customizable stop conditions (i.e: the user's mouse hasn't moved for a full minute, time tracking pauses)

+3. Add ways to analize app usage data in the app